w-mcilhagga/generators.js/README.md

 Download the file `itertools.js` and import any needed generators into your script.
 The generators are described below.

-The generators provided are as follows
+The generators provided in `itertools.js` are

 * **Built-in generators:** These are part of the python standard library.
   * [`enumerate`](#enumerateiterable)
   * [`range`](#rangestart-stop-step)
   * [`reverse`](#reverseiterable)
   * [`zip`](#zipiterables)
-* **Infinite generators:** These can create finite or infinite sequences
+* **Infinite generators:** These create infinite sequences.
+The implementations here can also create finite sequences.
   * [`count`](#countstart-step)
   * [`cycle`](#cycleiterable-count)
   * [`repeat`](#repeatvalue-count)